-- A larger MADRS change from baseline in the least square mean difference from Control was observed at Weeks 1, 2, and 6, indicating superiority of AXS-05 over placebo- and bupropion-treated - Superiority versus Control was shown regardless of participant sex,
+- A larger MADRS change from baseline in the least square mean difference from Control was observed at Weeks 1, 2, and 6, indicating superiority of AXS-05 over placebo- and bupropion-treated participants in the Control group. - Superiority versus Control was shown regardless of participant sex, race, and prior treatment with an ADT.